-The following table shows the rates for Ashburn ARM loans which reset after the third year.
+The following table shows the rates for Fairfield ARM loans which reset after the third year.
 If no results are shown or you would like to compare the rates against other introductory periods you can use the products menu to select rates on loans that reset after 1, 5, 7 or 10 years.
 By default purchase loans are displayed.
 Clicking on the refinance button displays current refi rates.

 A three year mortgage, sometimes called a 3/1 ARM, is designed to give you the stability of fixed payments during the first 3 years of the loan, but also allows you to qualify at and pay at a lower rate of interest for the first three years.